chaddjohnson/forex-trading/README.md

 ### Usage

 1. Open a terminal and go to the directory where you cloned this repository.
-2. Run the web socket service: `node src/server/app`.
+2. Run the web socket service: `cd src/server; node app`.
 3. Open Google Chrome and visit https://ctoption.com/.
 4. Sign into your CTOption trading account.
 5. ~~In the address bar, on the right side, you will likely see a gray shield icon.
 Click this, and a menu